AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

 This is how you program a timeline using Live Record, from playbacks which you have previously programmed:

-1. If you want to use internal timecode for recording rather than feeding in a timecode source, ensure the "Timecode Disconnect" \{Link\} button is selected to show a broken link.
+1. If you have external timecode source selected but want to use internal timecode for recording, tap the "Timecode Disconnect" \{Link\} button so it shows a broken link.

 2. Press \<Record\>, \[Timeline\], then the **Select button** of the fader where you want to store the timeline.
 The Timeline View window will automatically open.

 3. Press the \{Record\} button in the top left of the Timeline View window.

 4. Select which track on the timeline you want to record onto using the \[Track\] softkey or tap on the flashing dotted area of the track you want to use.
 You can add triggers to an existing track or create a new track by tapping on the blank area at the bottom.
+Or if you just press \{Record\} again then recording will start using the current track selection.

     ![Timeline quick record dotted tracks](/docs/images/Timeline-Quickrecord-Dotted.png)